Len Edmondson

 Leonard Firby Edmondson (16 December 1912 – 20 November 2006) was a British trade unionist.

 Born in Gateshead, Edmondson was educated at Gateshead Central School, leaving at the age of fifteen.
 After two years of unemployment and short-term work, he completed an apprenticeship as a fitter with the Concrete Liner Company.
 He joined the Amalgamated Engineering Union (AEU) and worked for a large number of businesses around the Tyne, generally acting as a shop steward.
 He was considered a highly skilled negotiator, who persuaded companies to introduce apprenticeships for machinists, and limit overtime.

-In 1934, Edmondson joined the National Unemployed Workers Movement and, through this, joined the Independent Labour Party (ILP), remaining a member until the late 1940s, and identifying as being on the left-wing of the trade union movement for the rest of his life.
+In 1934, Edmondson joined the National Unemployed Workers Movement and, through this, joined the Independent Labour Party (ILP), remaining a member until the late 1940s, and identifying as being on the left-wing of the trade union movement.
 He campaigned in support of the Republicans during the Spanish Civil War, and for maintenance of working conditions during World War II.
 In 1943, he was elected to the union's Tyneside District Committee, and in 1953 he became the full-time district secretary.

+In 1966, Edmondson was elected to the Executive Council (EC) of the AEU, and to the Executive Council of the Confederation of Shipbuilding and Engineering Unions (CSEU).
+By this time, he took an intermediate position between the hard left and hard right groups at the head of the AEU, and his re-election to the EC in 1969 was reported as the victory for a ‘middle-of the road’ man.